wdwvt1/microLearner/CONTRIBUTING.md

 12. Edit mode.

     Packages normally install under site-packages, but when you’re making changes, it makes more sense to run the package straight from the your local directory of the package.
-“Editable” installs create a .pth file in site-packages that extends Python’s import path to find the package:
+"Editable" installation creates a .pth file in site-packages that extends Python’s import path to find the package:
+    ```

-    ``pip install --editable path/to/the/package``
+    pip install --editable path/to/the/package
+    ```

-    Once it is installed as edit mode, you can run the commands of the package with the effect of your changes whenever you want.
+    Once it is installed as edit mode, you can run the commands of the package.
+This is *really* helpful to see the effect your changes in real time.

 Coding Guidelines
 -----------------